Marko Natlačen: Controversies

-Natlačen published the anti-Serb xenophobic poem Srbe na vrbe (Hang the Serbs on the Willow Trees) in the Ljubljana newspaper Slovenec on 27 July 1914, the day before Austria-Hungary declared war against the Kingdom of Serbia.
+Natlačen published the anti-Serb xenophobic poem Srbe na vrbe (Hang the Serbs on the Willow Trees) in the Ljubljana newspaper Slovenec on July 27, 1914, the day before Austria-Hungary declared war against the Kingdom of Serbia.

-In 2007 the mayor of Natlačen's birth village, Manče, tried to dedicate a monument to Natlačen, but abandoned the plan because the local inhabitants ended being "universally opposed" to the monument, in view of Natlačen's WWII collaborationist role.
+In 2007, Ivan Princes, the mayor of Vipava, where Natlačen's birth village of Manče is located, tried to dedicate a bust statue to Natlačen, but abandoned the plan because the local inhabitants ended being "universally opposed" to the monument, in view of Natlačen's WWII collaborationist role.
+Mayor Princes cancelled the planned ceremony after SDS MP Eva Irgl, NSi President and Finance Minister Andrej Bajuk withdrew their participation in the unveiling of the monument.